-- you will understand how aquafitness can be used as a strategy for rehabilitation after an injury or illness
+- Understand how aquafitness can be used as a strategy for rehabilitation after an injury or illness.

-- you will develop skills as a health, fitness or sports professional
+- Further develop your skills as a health, fitness or sports professional.

-you will learn how to control the environment for a safer method of aerobic and strength training
+- Learn how to control the environment for a safer method of aerobic and strength training.

 The course comprises 7 lessons as follows:

-Definition of aqua fitness and therapy and how it differs from other fitness activities.
-Encompasses the different stages of a fitness session and the management of an aquatic center
+- The introduction defines aqua fitness and therapy and how it differs from other fitness activities.
+The lesson encompasses the different stages of a fitness session and the management of an aquatic centre.

-The aim of this lesson is to gain the skills and knowledge which will aid in the selection, use and management and facilities required for aqua fitness activities.
-Includes pool position, design and depth, equipment required for aqua fitness activities, music and first aid requirements.
+- The aim of this lesson is to gain the skills and knowledge which will aid in the selection, use and management and facilities required for aqua fitness activities.
+Topics include pool position, design and depth, equipment required for aqua fitness activities, music and first aid requirements.

-This lesson gives an understanding of the aqua fitness training requirements of special needs groups.
-Includes pregnancy, safety and health requirements, pre-exercise screening checklists, liability and legislation.
+- Gain an understanding of the aqua fitness training requirements of special needs groups.
+The lesson includes pregnancy, safety and health requirements, pre-exercise screening checklists, liability and legislation.

-This lesson provides skills in the design and delivery of appropriate aqua based programs to improve and maintain aerobic fitness.
-Includes program aims, warm up, the exercise body, recovery and cool down examples, as well as intensity levels.
+- Develop skills and knowledge in the design and delivery of appropriate aqua based programs to improve and maintain aerobic fitness.
+Subjects covered include program aims, warm up, the exercise body, recovery and cool down examples, as well as intensity levels.

-This lesson gives an understanding of skills to provide better leadership qualities during an aqua fitness session.
-Covers leadership concepts, teaching, communication, body language and student numbers.
+- This lesson explores the skills needed to provide better leadership qualities during an aqua fitness session.
+The lesson covers leadership concepts, teaching, communication, body language and student numbers.

 BEFORE YOU START EXERCISING IN WATER